kuba86/kuba86.github.io/content/posts/how-to-use-scala-twirl-template-standalone-without-play-framework.md

 draft = false
 authors = ["kuba86"]
 date = "2021-06-29"
-images = ["/posts/how-to-use-scala-twirl-template-engine-standalone-without-play-framework.png"]
+images = ["/posts/how-to-use-scala-twirl-template-standalone-without-play-framework.png"]
-title = "How to use Scala Twirl template engine standalone, without Play Framework" description = "Twirl is a type safe template engine based on Scala, and designed for Play Framework.
-It can also be used standalone, without Play.
-I will go through some information about Twirl, how to set it up, and use in a standalone Scala application." tags = [
+title = "How to use Scala Twirl template standalone, without Play Framework" description = "Twirl is a type safe template engine based on Scala, and designed for Play Framework.
+It can also be used standalone, without Play." tags = [
 "scala",
 "twirl",
 "play framework",
+]
+aliases = [
+    "how-to-use-scala-twirl-template-engine-standalone-without-play-framework/"
 ]
 +++
 ## Twirl in Scala